ProjeGroup6/The-Jokers-Computer-Engineering-Project-Group-6/README.md

 - PyQt5:
   You can install this library that we used to design the interface application from this [link](https://pypi.org/project/PyQt5/).
 - pyqtgraph:
-  In order to run custom map and autonomous codes, install this library by following this [link](https://pypi.org/project/pyqtgraph/).
+  In order to run custom map and autonomous code, install this library by following this [link](https://pypi.org/project/pyqtgraph/).
 - OpenCV:
   You can install this library, which we use to transfer the camera image, from this [link](https://pypi.org/project/opencv-python/).
 - Tensorflow:
-  You can install this library, which we used to load our custom trained model, from this [link](https://pypi.org/project/tensorflow/).
+  You can install this library, which we used to load our custom-trained model, from this [link](https://pypi.org/project/tensorflow/).
 - Tensorflow Object Detection API:
   You can install this API, which we used to detect objects using our model, by following the steps in this [link](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2.md).